 A valid Payment Schedule must identify the Payment Claim to which it relates and it must schedule an amount for payment pursuant to the BCISPA 1999.

 What Are The Critical Elements of A Payment Schedule

 A strong Payment Schedule has many reasons for withholding payment.

 The BCISPA 1999 is very clear; you must effect proper service.

-Now at almost $100 million in recovered Contractor Payments – RECOUP Contractor Debt Recovery are Trusted by more Industry Groups and Trade Associations throughout Australia than any other debt collection agency.
+Now at over $100 million in recovered Contractor Payments – RECOUP Contractor Debt Recovery are Trusted by more Industry Groups and Trade Associations throughout Australia than any other debt collection agency.

 RECOUP are Security Of Payments Act Experts & Debt Recovery and Debt Collection Specialists for Building and Construction Contractors.
 RECOUP aims to keep all stakeholders in each state up to date with changes and developments in each state’s legislation that impact claiming payments for building and construction work.
 RECOUP provides information and assistance regarding the following legislation:

 New South Wales: “Building and Construction Industry Security of Payment Act 1999″

 Victoria: “Building and Construction Industry Security of Payment Act 2002″

 Queensland: “Building and Construction Industry Payments Act 2004″